 Step 2: Target Industry-Savvy Investors

-Not all investors are equally comfortable with travel sector risks.
-Identify venture capitalists, angel investors, or debt financiers who understand and regularly invest in travel.
-These investors are often more patient, strategic, and supportive of innovation.
+Identify travel investors, including venture capitalists, angel investors, or debt financiers who understand and regularly invest in travel.

 Step 3: Leverage Alternative Financing Models